-Amidst the Covid-19 crisis, the need to maintain customer closeness is greater than ever.
-With the huge impact the pandemic has had on our everyday life, the consumer landscape is nothing like what it was at the start of the year.
+Amidst the Covid-19 crisis that has engulfed 2020, the need to maintain consumer closeness is greater than ever.
+With the huge impact the pandemic has had on our everyday life, the consumer landscape is nothing like what it was 12 months ago.
 Online grocery deliveries have been struggling under the weight of huge demand.
 Restaurants have had adapt to expand takeaway services and socially distanced tables.
-Gyms are now focusing on offering online classes.
+Gyms are offering more online classes than ever.

 Consumer needs and behaviours are changing rapidly and unpredictably, often due to factors outside of their control such as lockdowns.
 Despite positive news of vaccines, Covid is likely to impact the consumer landscape for some time to come.
 Due to this continued uncertainty, you need to be aware of what consumers are thinking and how they are behaving in-the-moment.
 This helps you understand how to stay relevant with them and pivot your business successfully for the year ahead and beyond.

-2.How can an insight community help with customer closeness?
+2.How can an insight community help with consumer closeness?

-Insight communities provide a digital environment where you can quickly speak to your customers and strengthen your brand’s relationship with them.
-You can go beyond your typical one-way conversation you get in ad-hoc research, where you are asking your customers for feedback.
-With communities, you also provide feedback to your customers on how their opinions have been helping shape the decisions you’ve been making.
+Insight communities provide a digital environment where you can quickly speak to your consumers and strengthen your brand’s relationship with them.
+You can go beyond your typical one-way conversation you get in ad-hoc research, where you are asking your consumers for feedback.
+With communities, you also provide feedback to your consumers on how their opinions have been helping shape the decisions you’ve been making.
 This two-way dialogue is far more effective at relationship building.

-Communities can also facilitate a wide range of conversations, such as through discussions, live chats, depth interviews, polls or surveys, and this variety helps keep things interesting for the customers on the community.
-Furthermore, this means more ways to understand your customers.
+Communities can also facilitate a wide range of conversations, such as through discussions, live chats, depth interviews, polls or surveys, and this variety helps keep things interesting for the consumers on the community.
+Furthermore, this means more ways to understand your consumers.
 You can for example, use the community for (but not limited to):

-You can use these insights to make proactive, informed actions, that will ultimately help build a more positive customer experience, such as refining messaging in your customer communications so that they are sensitive to the current crisis, addressing pain points in the purchasing journey in your website or creating new customer segments for more relevant, targeted marketing.
+You can use these insights to make proactive, informed actions, that will ultimately help build a more positive consumer experience; such as refining messaging in your consumer communications so that they are sensitive to the current crisis, addressing pain points in the purchasing journey in your website or creating new consumer segments for more relevant, targeted marketing.

-3. I want to get closer to my customers, but I don’t have the time/money…
+3. I want to get closer to my consumers, but I don’t have the time/money…

 Whilst there is initial investment required in setting up and recruiting for your own community, with sufficient research volumes, the initial investment is offset by research cost savings.
 We frequently see clients executing 2-3 times more research in a year.
 You do not need to pay for sample costs each time, as your relevant audiences are already pre-recruited on your community, ready for you to use.
 This readily available pool also means greater agility – you’ll be able to speak to your customers much faster than having to find them through panel providers, or having to wait for lists pulled from your CRM team.